Australian sedition law: ALRC Review

-On 20 March 2006 the ALRC, "committed to consulting as widely as possible, within the short timeframe provided", released an Issues Paper and opened submissions until 10 April 2006 to feed the drafting of a discussion paper including legislative options and a final report with recommendations for tabling by the Attorney-General.
+On 20 March 2006 the ALRC, "committed to consulting as widely as possible, within the short timeframe provided", released an and opened submissions until 10 April 2006 to feed the drafting of a discussion paper including legislative options and a final report with recommendations for tabling by the Attorney-General.

 In May 2006 the Discussion Paper was released.
 Responsive public submissions to the inquiry closed on 3 July 2006.

 Opposition to the Provisions

 Despite almost unconditional support for the remainder of the Anti-Terrorism Bill, by mid-November the main opposition Australian Labor Party (including two of the Premiers involved in the original COAG meeting) had joined several prominent Coalition backbenchers in calling for the removal of the Bill's sedition provisions, and committed itself to their repeal in the event it gained government.

 Repeal

 The Government accepted the recommendations of the ALRC report Fighting Words: A Review of Sedition Laws in Australia, which included removing the term 'sedition' and replacing it with the phrase 'urging violence' and clarifying and modernising elements of the offences.
 The term 'sedition' was removed from in the National Security Legislation Amendment Bill 2010.